 KultureCity Sensory Inclusive Certification

-The certification process entailed the staff at the CSS Neuse Museum being trained by leading medical professionals on how to recognize guests and fans with sensory needs and how to handle a sensory overload situation.
-Sensory bags equipped with noise-canceling headphones (provided by Puro Sound Labs), fidget tools, verbal cue cards, and weighted lap pads will also be available to all guests at the CSS Neuse Museum who may feel overwhelmed by the environment by requesting a bag at the front desk.
+The certification process involved training the staff at the CSS Neuse Museum by leading medical professionals on how to recognize guests and fans with sensory needs and how to handle situations involving sensory overload.
+Sensory bags, equipped with noise-canceling headphones (provided by Puro Sound Labs), fidget tools, verbal cue cards, and weighted lap pads, will also be available to all guests at the CSS Neuse Museum who may feel overwhelmed by the environment.
+These bags can be requested at the front desk.

 With its new certification, the CSS Neuse Museum is now better prepared to assist guests with sensory sensitivities in having the most comfortable and accommodating experience possible when attending any event at the CSS Neuse Museum.

-Prior to attending an event, families can download the free KultureCity App to view what sensory features are available and where they can access them.
+Before attending an event, families can download the free KultureCity App to view the sensory features available and their locations.
 Also on the App is the Social Story, which provides a preview of what to expect while enjoying an event at CSS Neuse Museum.

 • Noise-canceling headphones